wp-plugins/easy-heads-up-bar/readme.txt

 * Add images to bars
 * Use another plugin's shortcodes
 * Choose between the top or the bottom of a page to display your bar
-* Allow your users to hide and unhide the Heads Up Bar
+* Allow your users to hide and show the Heads Up Bar

 == Upgrade Notice ==

-This is a major update the old interface this is completely replaced with the standard WordPress user interface.
-Exsiting bars will be automaticaly converted to the new system.
-The wp_ehu_bar & wp_ehu_stats tables will be removed from the database as these where added by the last version of the plugin and need to be cleaned up.
+This is a very minor update that adds new open and close bar icons and addresses a layout issue experienced by some themes.